cjpalmer330/Class-Notes/content/index.md

 title: Chris's Notes
 ---

-# <span style="color:#7dafff">Last Updated Tuesday August 27 10:45 AM</span>
+# <span style="color:#7dafff">Last Updated Sunday September 1 2:45 AM</span>

 - Changelog:
-  - added notes for ECON 2301
+  - updated all Fall '24 pages to have week 2 notes
-  - added notes for CS 4341
+  - added notes for 4371 quiz 1
-  - updated CS 4349 to include monday's lecture
+  - fixed exam 1 notes for ECON 2301

 # What Classes do I have covered?